xiongyf-kuma/Homepage/index.md

 ![Connection](./assets/img/ch1_connection.pdf)

+* * *

 ## Particle methods in quantum mechanics

 My graduate research concentrates on the particle method of the Wigner equation, a phase-space formulation of quantum dynamics initialized by Eugene Wigner.
-The fundamental obstacle is the **negative sign** in the probailistic model, which might be disliked by mathematicians majored in probability theory, but seems fundamental for physicists as the **negative probability** in quantum world manifests the Heisenberg's uncertainty principle.
+The fundamental obstacle is the **negative sign** in the probailistic model, which might be disliked by mathematicians majored in probability theory, but seems fundamental for physicists as the **negative probability** in quantum world intuitively manifests the Heisenberg's uncertainty principle.

-After fighting with the notorious negative sign problem for five years, I have tried to understand its origin and made the first attempt to solve the Wigner equation on the 12-D phase space, with some developments in both particle generation and particle annihilation.
+After fighting with the notorious negative sign problem for five years, I have tried to understand its origin and made the first attempt to solve the Wigner equation on the 12-D phase space, with both developments in particle generation and annihilation.
+Currently, I am trying to extend their basic idea to solve high-dimensional PDEs and to understand the interaction between multiple assets.

+* * *

 ### Particle generation: Connection between stochastic process and PDEs

+Connection between stochastic processes and PDEs is an active topic in modern mathematics and provides powerful tools for both probability theory and analysis.
+The particle method borrows its essential idea but can be extended to a more general class of PDEs (beyond parabolic-type and elliptic-type) by introducing the negative particle sign.

+The following animation is the dynamics of an electron interacting with a Gaussian barrier under the Wigner representation.

 ![asm](./assets/img/asm.gif)

+Under the particle formalism, it seems likes the random reproduction and mitigation of two swarms.

 ![branching](./assets/img/branching.gif)

+An interesting observation is that by taking expectation, the behaviours of particles obey some rules driven by the deterministic equation.
+So our main goal is to understand the profound connection behind it.

+* * *

 ### Particle annihilation: Probability theory and combinatorics